 Then neuroanatomy instructor Joseph Goodliffe, a MED postdoctoral researcher, brings out the brains.
 (From the article by Joel Brown in BU Today).

-SPIN is open to undergraduate students interested in neuroscience, biomedical engineering, computer science, and medicine.
+SPIN is open to rising junior and senior undergraduate students interested in neuroscience, biomedical engineering, computer science, and medicine.
 Admission is based on academic performance, letters of recommendation, and a personal statement.
-Tuition does not include room and board
+Tuition does not include room and board.
+Proof of current immunizations required before accepted students can begin the course.

 Room and Board is an additional fee.